Distributed transmission system: Individual broadcasters

-In Puerto Rico, Spanish language independent WSTE 7 "Super Siete" currently operates multiple analogue transmitters on the same frequency to cover various portions of the same island; this system has shown limitations due to interference between the transmitters if all are operational simultaneously.
-Use of a properly synchronised digital DTS could help to reduce this interference.
+In Puerto Rico, Spanish language independent WSTE 7 "Super Siete" operated multiple analog transmitters on the same frequency to cover various portions of the same island; this system showed the limitations due to interference between the transmitters if all are operational simultaneously.

 In Pennsylvania, independent WTVE is licensed to serve Reading even though its primary audience is in Philadelphia.
 A distributed transmission system now allows it to tailor its coverage area to improve coverage in areas where its signal is currently marginal.

-In Virginia public television WVPT/WVPY operate a combined total of five additional on-channel synchronised transmitters to fill areas blocked by mountains from two main VHF/UHF transmitters; a set of US$100,000 synchronised digital transmitters can replace service from the same number of conventional analogue broadcast translators and also enable overnight datacasting of instructional materials to the area's 188 schools.
+In Virginia public television WVPT/WVPY operate a combined total of five additional on-channel synchronized transmitters to fill areas blocked by mountains from two main VHF/UHF transmitters; a set of US$100,000 synchronized digital transmitters can replace service from the same number of conventional analog broadcast translators and also enable overnight datacasting of instructional materials to the area's 188 schools.

 In New Mexico, Telemundo affiliate KTDO proposes DTS as a means of pairing a low-power DTV facility currently operating in its community of license (Las Cruces) with a second facility atop a mountain overlooking El Paso, Texas in order to reach a wider audience.

 In Missouri, FOX affiliate KRBK operates a DTS as a way to service the Springfield, Missouri market from 5 transmission points based around the Springfield DMA.
-This system went on air in late 2011, and is still being revised today.
+This system went on air in late 2011.

 In Alaska, Anchorage CBS affiliate KAUU operates with limited resources and equipment, covering a large and sparsely populated area with many small broadcast translator stations.
 While broadcast signal synchronization is not an issue (as the overlap between signals falls entirely into unpopulated areas), the ability to re-use multiple small transmitters may allow the station to avoid the cost of building one large, expensive main transmitter for its digital signal.